Your privacy #

 - Ask someone else to make the request on your behalf.

 - You may, if you are really stuck, ask us to make the request on your behalf.
 Please contact us with a good reason why you cannot make the request yourself and cannot ask a friend to.
-We don't have the resources to do this for everyone.
+Do not impersonate someone else.
+This is an abuse of our terms of service - read more in our House Rules.

 - Why are there anonymous requests on the site? #

-- Some public authorities were using mySociety's FOI Register software in order to use WhatDoTheyKnow as a disclosure log for all their FOI activity.
-When people make requests to the authority their names will usually be withheld from publication just as they would in an authority disclosure log on an authority website.
+Historically, some public authorities used mySociety’s FOI Register software (which has since been discontinued) in order to use WhatDoTheyKnow as a disclosure log for all their FOI activity.
+When people made requests to the authority their names were usually withheld from publication just as they would in an authority disclosure log on an authority website.

 - They’ve asked for my postal address! #